The Fundamentals of Flow Production for Photo Studios - with Lean Principles

 "To say that I was a little bit miffed when lean was being imposed on me is putting it mildly.
 In truth, I was pretty pissed off.
 And actually, fairly scared about the impact this was going to have on my team.
 There was some anxiety about what this might mean.
 All in all, we were pretty fearful.
 I was conflicted because I was frustrated but also nervous about how my team would feel about it." - James

-Validation.
-Disproving the Rule
+Validation: Disproving the Rule

 While the consultants were very disciplined in their approach to applying lean principles they were also very academic and didn’t understand the commerciality of certain aspects of photography in the studio, like batch production.